86,424 CROSS members around the world

 CROSS Family History

-Recorded in several spellings including Cross, Crosse, du Cross and Crossman, this is an English surname.
-It derives from the pre 7th century Old Norse word "kross", which in Middle English comprehensively displaced the Olde English form of "cruc".
+An English surname, derived from the pre 7th century Old Norse word "kross", which in Middle English comprehensively displaced the Olde English form of "cruc".
 As a surname it has several possible origins.
 The first is that it may have been topographical for someone who lived near a stone cross set up by the roadside or in a market place.
 In a few instances the surname may have been given originally to someone who lived by a crossroads, but this sense of the word seems to have been a comparatively late development...

 Cross (Variant: Crosse)